teric1024/check_security_headers/README.md

 # securityheaders
 Python script to check HTTP security headers

-Same functionality as securityheaders.io but as Python script.
-Also checks some server/version headers.
-Written and tested using Python 3.4.
+Written and tested using Python 3.12.

 With minor modifications could be used as a library for other projects.

-### Usage
+## Usage
+securityheaders.py
 ```
 $ python securityheaders.py --help
 usage: securityheaders.py [-h] [--max-redirects N] URL